sammcj/sqs-message-action/README.md

 - `sqs-url` - The URL of the SQS queue to publish to (required).
 - `message` - The message to publish (required).
+- `message-group-id` - The message group ID to publish to (optional).
 - `message-attributes` - The message attributes to publish in JSON (optional).

 ## Usage